DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 *Noted.*

 Milo pointed at a jar of mid‑sized beads.
-“Those—”
+“Those - ”

 “Mid‑order,” the vendor said.
 “They love company.
 You keep them together, they stay quiet.
 You split them up, they look for a song.”